 Waxing, shaving and tweezing will all get rid of unwanted hair.
 But these methods have to be performed over and over, sometimes every day, to keep hair growth under control.
 If you’re getting tired of ongoing body hair maintenance, then it might be time to consider a more permanent hair removal option.
-Laser hair removal in Chicago, IL, with Dr. Anil Shah can permanently reduce the amount of hair in almost any area of the body after several sessions.
+Laser hair removal treatment in Chicago, IL, with Dr. Anil Shah, MD can permanently reduce the amount of hair in almost any area of the body after several sessions.

 Why Have Laser Hair Removal?